sixem/imagerot/API.md

 | options | `TEffectOptions` | The options for the applied effect(s).     |

 ## useMode(`data`, `mode`)
-A method that applies one or more modes (effects) to the image data.
+A method that applies one or more modes to the image data.

 ### Returns
 - Type: `Promise<IRotItem>`